zzz2002zzz/Personal-study-assistant-/README.md

 ## 6. RAG Pipeline

-**Corpus**: 11 original markdown notes files under `corpus/`, one per PM topic area (see list in Section 1), written from scratch (not copied from any textbook) — roughly 6,100 words total.
+**Corpus**: 20 original PDF files under `corpus_pdf/` — 11 main topic
+documents (one per PM area, see list in Section 1) plus 9 companion "Key Terms Glossary" PDFs for the topics with the densest terminology (Risk, HR, Communication, Agile, Scope, Cost/EVM, Procurement, Selection, Time Management).
+All content is written from scratch, not copied from any textbook.
+PDFs are generated with ReportLab from the same original notes, with each section marked by an explicit `SECTION: <heading>` label embedded in the PDF's text stream (see `make_pdf_corpus.py`).

 **Chunking strategy** (`rag/ingest.py`):
-1. Each file is split on `## ` markdown headers, so a chunk never crosses a topic boundary mid-section.
+1. Text is extracted per PDF with `pypdf`, then split on `SECTION:` markers, so a chunk never crosses a topic boundary mid-section — the PDF equivalent of splitting on markdown `## ` headers.
-2. Within a section, if the section exceeds 180 words, a **sliding window** (180 words, 40-word overlap) further splits it so no formula or fact is cut exactly at a boundary.
+2. Within a section, if it exceeds 180 words, a **sliding window** (180 words, 40-word overlap) further splits it so no formula or fact is cut exactly at a boundary.
 3. Every chunk is prefixed with `[filename | section heading]` before embedding — this lets the embedding capture topic + content together, which measurably improves retrieval precision for short queries.
-4. Result: **84 chunks** from 11 files.
+4. Result: **174 chunks** from 20 PDFs (up from 84 chunks in an earlier 11-file markdown version of this corpus — the glossary PDFs added meaningful extra definition-lookup coverage).

 **Embedding model**: `sentence-transformers/all-MiniLM-L6-v2` — free, runs
 locally (no per-query API cost or extra latency for embeddings), 384-dim,